eneskemalergin/journal/_posts/2018-05-02-Integrative-Personal-Omics-Profiles-During-Periods-of-Weight-Gain-and-Loss.md

 ## Introduction

-- The statistics of obesity in US (34%) and the deaths caused by it worldwide (3 million), is very powerful reason to gain a better understanding of the factors contributing to obesity-associated morbidities; cardiovascular disease, cancer, and type 2 diabetes mellitus (T2DM).
+- The statistics of obesity in US (34%) and the deaths caused by it worldwide (3 million) are powerful reason to gain a better understanding of the factors contributing to obesity-associated morbidities; cardiovascular disease, cancer, and type 2 diabetes mellitus (T2DM).
--